-- • - There has been a programme of transformational reviews undertaken over recent years to identify savings and help manage balancing the Councils budget.
-This programme is overseen by the Senior Management Team.
+- There has been a programme of transformational reviews undertaken over recent years to identify savings and help manage balancing the Council's budget.
+This programme is overseen by the Corporate Management Team with individual reviews led by Head of Service and sponsored by Executive Directors.
 Frameworks are in place for holding discussions with key stakeholders.
-Savings achievements are monitored monthly and reported to the Senior Management Team quarterly. - The Financial Strategy which is aligned with the Council's objectives was updated during the year to reflect the latest internal and external influences.
+Savings achievements are monitored monthly and reported to the Corporate Management Team quarterly. - The Financial Strategy which is aligned with the Council's objectives was updated during the year to reflect the latest internal and external influences.
 This plan sets out the assumptions in terms of commitments, grant funding and efficiency requirement and demonstrates sound financial management and the ability to address projected funding gaps. - The annual budget setting consultations took place with members of the public, groups and the Council's partners in order to inform the budget process.
 The annual budget is open to scrutiny and amendment by councillors until the approval of the final budget. - The Council's Performance Management Framework has ensured that progress against intended outcomes has been regularly reported to Management Teams; Committees; and the Performance and Review Scrutiny Forum.
 Decisions and actions to address performance issues have been taken and monitored to ensure that they have been effective. - The Council has complied with its statutory and regulatory reporting requirements during the year. - The Public Bodies (Joint Working) (Scotland) Act 2014 sets out those Adult Care Services that are delegated to the Integration Joint Board (IJB) as set out in the South Lanarkshire Health & Social Care Integration Scheme.
 These services continue to be operationally delivered by the Council in line with the strategic direction set out in the Strategic Commissioning Plan and IJB Directions. - The Council considers the specification and achievement of community benefits, which focus on the health, economic, social, and environmental wellbeing of the South Lanarkshire area, when awarding contracts.